dmlc/gluon-nlp/docs/examples/nmt/gnmt.md

 ## Training Epochs

-Before entering the training stage, we need to create trainer for updating the parameter.
+Before entering the training stage, we need to create trainer for updating the parameters.
 In the following example, we create a trainer that uses ADAM optimzier.

 ```python
 trainer = gluon.Trainer(model.collect_params(), 'adam', {'learning_rate': lr})
 ```

-We can then write the training iteration.
-During the training, we perform the one evaluation on validation and testing dataset every epoch, and record the parameters that give the hightest BLEU score on validation dataset.
+We can then write the training loop.
+During the training, we evaluate on the validation and testing datasets every epoch, and record the parameters that give the hightest BLEU score on the validation dataset.
 Before performing forward and backward, we first use `as_in_context` function to copy the mini-batch to GPU.
 The statement `with mx.autograd.record()` tells Gluon backend to compute the gradients for the part inside the block.